victronenergy/dbus-mqtt/README.md

 By default, dbus-mqtt will connect to a Mosquitto MQTT broker running on the GX Device itself.
 The broker is accessible on the local network at TCP port 1883.
-Furthermore the broker is configured to forward all communication to the central Victron MQTT broker (mqtt.victronenergy.com), which allows you to monitor and control your CCGX over the internet.
+Furthermore the broker is configured to forward all communication to the central Victron MQTT broker (see the broker URL section for the Victron MQTT broker URL), which allows you to monitor and control your CCGX over the internet.
 You'll need your VRM credentials to access this broker.
 See 'Connecting to the Victron MQTT server' below.